 - In The Mensa Puzzle Book, the late Mensa president Victor Serebriakoff describes how the first time he played chess he beat the Captain of the Chess Club, who was "looking for subtleties in what was simply an Idiotic Play".

-- Half the times Ciaphas Cain (HERO OF THE IMPERIUM) performs an act of incredible heroism, it was because he was trying to put as much distance between himself and the previous threat and didn't see the new one.
+- Half the times Ciaphas Cain (HERO OF THE IMPERIUM) performs an act of incredible heroism, it was because he was trying to put as much distance as possible between himself and the previous threat and didn't see the new one.

 - Lightsong from Warbreaker is the undisputed master of an extremely complex ball game thanks to studiously avoiding learning the rules, acting entirely at random, and spouting mysterious comments like, "You have to learn to think like the ball" when anyone asks him questions.

 - In the Smart Guy episode TJ Versus The Machine, TJ beats the unbeatable chess computer Socrates by taking a lead from Mo.
 Mo doesn't have a clue what he's doing, and TJ realizes that a computer designed to compete against expert players won't be able to formulate a strategy against random, unpredictable play.

 - The Trope Namer is a certain Magic: The Gathering card with a completely random (but powerful) effect.
 Amusingly enough, this type of behavior is guaranteed to end poorly for you unless your opponent is either very unlucky with his draws or just as bad as you are.

 - This type of behavior is sure to completely derail an entire game of Diplomacy.note

 - This doesn't work in chess, where it's almost impossible to beat a player who's above your level.
 This is because if the neophyte makes a bizarre move during the opening it is most likely a bad move, and that alone tells the good player that he's not against a strong opponent.
 Also, it's said that playing against someone who's way worse than you will dull your skills, and it's highly advised to avoid doing so.

 - Many orkish units in various editions of Warhammer Fantasy Battle and Warhammer 40,000 have this as a special rule.
 The most prominent example being the Giant.